 - Customer facing sales material should be clear, consistent, comprehensive, truthful and draw attention to key features of the product including any fees, costs and key conditions, giving the customer a genuine opportunity to see important information before they commit to purchase.

 - The application process for customers should be simple, accessible and timely.

-Phase 2 – Usage of Prepaid Cards
+Phase 2 – Usage of Prepaid Products

 - Customer help should be delivered appropriately for the nature of the product and should be clearly communicated including complaint and dispute resolution procedures.

 - Customer complaints should be handled promptly and analysed for root causes with a view to removing them.

 Phase 3 – Termination or Closure of the Prepaid Product

 - Programmes should not present any unreasonable barriers to closure and should deal promptly with account holder requests.

 - Information and consequences of closure (particularly redemption procedures) should be clearly communicated to customers through Terms and Conditions and FAQs.